python-boltons/cc-python/README.md

-* Add a description and tag the repository with relevant topics (at the very least, tag the repo with the [python][9] and [cc-python][8] topics) by clicking the little gear next to the "About" header (you also might want to uncheck all boxes in the "Include in the home page" section).
+* Add a description and tag the repository with relevant topics (at the very least, tag the repo with the [python][9] and [cc-python][8] topics) by clicking the little gear next to the "About" header (you may also want to uncheck all boxes in the "Include in the home page" section).
 * Add the `PYPI_API_TOKEN` secret to our new repository so CI is able to publish to PyPI.
 We can accomplish this by going to the following link